Benksy/Loadstar/README.md

 The supplementary material is included in the supplementary_material.pdf.
 This file includes BERT implementation details.

-The dataset and models will be added soon.
+The models will be added soon.